killakalle/8anu_Exploration/Capstone_Report.md

 From the distribution of the target variable `rating`, we can see that there are four distinct values.
 With 52.7% of ratings equal to 0, only about half of the ascents have been rated.

 In the climbing community it is commonplace to rate only good climbs by marking them with a star.
 Thus, the values `1`, `2` or `3` correspond to one, two or three stars.
-Where one star is a good route and three stars is an exceptional good climb.
+Where one star is a good route and three stars is an exceptionally good climb.

-Hence the value `0`, or zero stars, denotes that a climb was either not rated or was not worth a star according to that used.
+Hence the value `0`, or zero stars, denotes that a climb was either not rated or was not worth a star according to that user.

 Approximately 2/3 of the users have rated at least one item, i.e. gave a rating of 1, 2 or 3.